kudoukaka/EROS_evaluation/README.md

 ```
 ./eros_d2r -f <raw_data_file_name> -b <baseline_file_name>
 ```
-Please put your raw data file in 'rawdata/' and baseline file in 'baselinefile/', the decoded data will be stored in 'anadata/'.
+IMPORTANT: Please put your raw data file in 'rawdata/' and 'baseline_\<EROSName\>.txt' in 'baselinefile/', the decoded data will be stored in 'anadata/'.

 ### Noise Level:
 1. Take data in trigger mode, 1000 events will be enough.